rss999999999/rss999999999/ReadMe.md

 [![wakatime](https://wakatime.com/badge/user/e08613f8-deb4-42f1-8102-6431151ace57.svg)](https://wakatime.com/@e08613f8-deb4-42f1-8102-6431151ace57)

-I'm a backend developer specialized in Java enterprise applications, passionate about solving real-world problems with clean code and robust architectures.
-I thrive in environments where system integration, API design, SQL optimization, and automation are the main challenges.

-With solid experience in large-scale corporate projects, I focus on **Java (JavaEE, JBoss, Maven, Hibernate)**, **REST API design and documentation (OpenAPI/Swagger)**, and deep **Oracle PL/SQL troubleshooting**.
-My day-to-day involves refactoring legacy code, automating pipelines, reviewing code for best practices, and delivering scalable, maintainable solutions.
+I’m a backend developer specialized in Java enterprise chaos – if there’s a legacy system throwing ORA-01427, a batch job lost in JBoss logs, or a build pipeline that thinks “works on my machine” is a feature, I’m probably already debugging it (with a coffee in hand and ChatGPT on the second monitor).

+When I’m not trying to make Hibernate behave, I’m obsessively refactoring code, automating stuff that people say “there’s no need to touch this”, or arguing with SonarQube because apparently my cognitive complexity is “above recommended levels”.

 ---

-## 🚀 What drives me
+## 🚀 What gets me out of bed (besides coffee and CI/CD failures)

-- Tackling complex bugs and reducing code complexity
-- Refactoring, code review, and keeping high standards of code quality
-- System integration (legacy and modern), batch processing, and PL/SQL optimization
-- Automating deployments and tests (Jenkins, Azure DevOps, Maven)
-- Performance tuning for APIs and database queries
+- Turning bugs into features (or, at least, StackOverflow posts)
+- Transforming that “it works, don’t touch it!” legacy code into something readable (sorry, VB6)
+- Debugging PL/SQL until even Oracle gets confused
+- Creating APIs so well-documented, Swagger gives me a virtual medal
+- Making Jenkins and Azure DevOps do the hard work while I admire the logs
+- Hiding jokes in commit messages and README footers

 ---

-## 🛠️ Main Skills
+## 🛠️ Skills (and battle scars)

-- **Backend Java:** JavaEE, JBoss, Hibernate, JPA, Maven
+- ☕ JavaEE, JBoss, Hibernate, Maven (I even dream in XML)
-- **API Design:** RESTful, OpenAPI, Swagger
-- **SQL/PLSQL:** Oracle performance tuning and query troubleshooting
-- **Legacy Systems:** Integration with SOAP, batch processes, system migrations
-- **DevOps:** CI/CD pipelines with Jenkins & Azure DevOps
+- 🔄 RESTful APIs, OpenAPI/Swagger (docs are not optional!)
+- 🥷 PL/SQL ninja (Oracle, just… behave)
+- 🦖 Batch jobs & migrations (I speak fluent “legacy system”)
+- ⚙️ CI/CD: Jenkins, Azure DevOps, and the occasional “why isn’t this building?”
-- **Best Practices:** Code review, clean architecture, documentation
+- 👀 Code review sensei & clean architecture preacher

 ---

-## 💡 I value
+## 💡 What I really value

-- Simple solutions for complex problems
+- Simple solutions for weird problems
-- Knowledge sharing and learning with the dev community
+- Knowledge sharing (sometimes in the form of memes)
-- Well-documented, readable, and efficient code
-- Continuous improvement and automation wherever possible
+- Code so clean you could eat off it
+- Automating everything (because laziness is a dev’s superpower)
+- Learning new tech, breaking it, then fixing it again

+---

+> If you ever find yourself wondering if you can put a snake game, a notepad GIF, and a visitor counter in a README... yes, you can.
+And you should. 😎

 ---